stepheneb/webgl-matrix-benchmarks/readme.md

-These benchmarks for testing the speed of JavaScript matrix libraries are adapted from Brandon Jones benchmarks in his glmatrix library: https://glmatrix.googlecode.com/hg/
+Simple benchmarks for testing the speed of JavaScript matrix libraries adapted from Brandon Jones benchmarks in his glmatrix library: https://glmatrix.googlecode.com/hg/

 It's based on his code as of this commit: